 They record all the time you spend in different work tools, emails, meetings and websites to a private timeline – effectively creating a flawless digital memory of your work day.

-Using AI, they can then make connections between your activities to understand what you were working on, and draft time entries for your work.
-You just need to review and approve these drafts to log them to you public time sheet.
+Using AI, they can then link your activities to the correct project and draft timesheets while you work.
+You just need to review and approve these drafts to make your timesheet public.

 By removing the margin of error that comes with manual time reporting, automated time trackers set a new standard for time sheet accuracy.
 By capturing everything you work on, no details are left behind or misrepresented – you have a complete, dependable account of all project work.
 This comes with the added benefit of capturing overlooked internal work and missed billable hours around project communication, coordination and travel.